tosh2230/stairlight/README.md

 ### down

-`down` outputs a list of tables or SQL files located downstream from the specified table.
+`stairlight down` outputs tables or SQL files located downstream(downstairs) from the specified table.
-The option specification is the same as `up`.
+Options are the same as `stairlight up`.

 ## Use as a library